Generalized system identification with stable spline kernels: An Interior Point (IP) Approach

-Note that the upper left $2\times 2$ block of $F_\mu^{(1)}(q,w,u,y,s,r)$ is precisely the block matrix appearing in the MLCP \eqref{MLCP}.
-It is this connection that illustrates why the condition \eqref{injectivity condition} is essential for the application of the interior point technology using the algebraic structures native to the problem statement.
-We now outline an interior point implementation for solving \eqref{genELQP}.
+is invertible, which, in turn, is equivalent to condition \eqref{injectivity condition}. \end{theorem}\\ Note that the central $2\times 2$ block of $F_\mu^{(1)}(q,w,u,y,s,r)$ is precisely the block matrix appearing in the lower right of the MLCP matrix \eqref{MLCP}, and Theorem~\ref{invertibility} relates~\eqref{injectivity condition} to the algebraic implementation of the interior point method for the general problem~\eqref{genELQP}, detailed in Algorithm~\ref{algor}.
+To simplify notation we let $\chi = ^T$.